Rustin170506/tidb-analyze.slide/slides.md

 Here’s how it works:

-1. Build an Analyze Plan: Create tasks for each table or partition.
+1. Create tasks for each table or partition.
+It just a normal query so we use the same framework to build the plan.
-2. Start Analyze Workers: Begin the tasks and wait for their completion.
+2. Begin the tasks and wait for their completion.
-3. Update Statistics: Once the analysis is done, update the statistics in the system tables.
+3. Once the analysis is done, update the statistics in the system tables.
-4. Merge Global Statistics (if needed): For partitioned tables, merge the statistics from each partition to obtain the global statistics.
+4. For partitioned tables, merge the statistics from each partition to get the global statistics.
-5. Update Statistics Cache: Load the latest statistics into the cache to ensure the query optimizer uses the most up-to-date statistics.
+5. Load the latest statistics into the cache to ensure the query optimizer uses the most up-to-date statistics.

-The concurrency of the Analyze feature is controlled by the tidb_analyze_version variable.
+The concurrency of the this part is controlled by the tidb_build_stats_concurrency variable.
 By default, the concurrency is set to 2.

 -->